2022 NRL Grand Final: Post-match

 Parramatta forward Ryan Matterson was charged by the match review with a grade one crusher tackle against Dylan Edwards.
 Matterson was criticised after taking an early guilty plea and electing to be suspended for three matches instead of taking a $4,000 fine.
 Matterson defended his decision telling reporters "I just feel that $4000 is pretty hefty considering I have already paid close to $4000 in fines this year for things that are absurd", with the forward also suggesting that the charge was not warranted.

 Penrith players were criticised for their celebrations after their victory, with Sydney media identities outspoken against the way they celebrated.
 Jarome Luai came under scrutiny for a social media post that some found offensive.
 Former Penrith captain Greg Alexander and coach Ivan Cleary defended the players against the criticism.

 Both grand final teams' players featured in squads selected for the 2021 Rugby League World Cup to be played in October–November 2022.
 Ten Panthers players were selected with the greatest representation (5) to play for Samoa.
 Parramatta had also had ten players selected, with the greatest representation (3) to play for New Zealand.

 As premiership winners, Penrith earned the right to play in the World Club Challenge against 2022 Super League Grand Final winners St Helens.
-The match will be played on 18 February 2023 at BlueBet Stadium.
+The match was played on 18 February 2023 at BlueBet Stadium.

+Opening Matches

+Two opening matches were played on the ground prior to the grand final: the NRL State Championship and NRL Women's Grand Final.
+Both matches were broadcast live throughout Australia by the Nine Network.